 Rehabilitating your clients in their own communities

-We support adults living with acquired and traumatic brain injuries who are struggling to engage in their rehabilitation.
+We support adults with brain and spinal injuries and who are struggling to engage with their rehabilitation.

-We support adults living with acquired and traumatic brain injuries who are struggling to engage in their rehabilitation.
+We support adults with brain and spinal injuries and who are struggling to engage with their rehabilitation.

-Karl Thompson established Thompson Holistic Care Services (THCS) in response to the growing demand to provide specialist, multi-disciplinary support to brain injury survivors in their own communities.
+Karl Thompson established Thompson Holistic Care Services (THCS) in response to the growing demand to provide specialist, multi-disciplinary support to acquired and traumatic brain injury (ABI/TBI) and spinal cord injury (SCI) survivors in their own communities.

-While we support adult brain injury survivors who are actively engaging with acute in-patient and community-based support services, we also specialise in supporting clients with histories of non-engagement - whether due to breakdowns in professional and personal relationships, or due to a lack of funding from local authorities and/or the NHS.
+We specialise in supporting adult brain and spinal cord injury survivors who are actively engaging with acute in-patient and long-term community services, plus clients with histories of non-engagement - whether due to breakdowns in professional and personal relationships, or due to a lack of funding from local authorities and/or the National Health Service (NHS) and local authorities.

 Our mission is to support every client through an individual, evidence-based rehabilitation program enabling them to live as safely and as independently as possible within their own communities.